Anne Dennis-Choi, President and Chief Executive Officer

 As AK Child & Family’s Director of Information Systems, Terry is responsible for the planning, development and oversight of our network, computers, and information systems.
 Terry also serves as the agency’s Privacy and Security Officer; providing guidance and assisting in the identification, implementation and maintenance of our information privacy and security policies and procedures as they relate to patient health information.
-Terry supervises the Information Technology Support Specialist, the Database Systems Specialist as well as the agency’s records department.
+Terry supervises the Information Technology Support Specialist.

 Angela Rush, Director of Development

 Angela joined AK Child & Family in 1997 as a Treatment Program supervisor in our Residential Services Program.
 Angela began her career in the non-profit sector after meeting six adolescents residing in a shelter who shared their stories of what led to them being away from their loved ones.
 Those youth each had a common goal; to have a better future.
 That meeting inspired Angela into volunteerism, practicum and employment in that same shelter working with children and adolescents.

 Along the way she worked with youth in foster homes, juvenile detention and in-patient treatment programs.
 All those experiences finally led Angela to AK Child & Family.
 Angela has a deep understanding of the issues our youth and their families face.
 She has spent most of her time at AK Child & Family working to gently guide parents and referral sources into our care with the Admission Department as the Director of Admissions.
 In 2012 Angela left the position of Director of Admissions to become Director of Development.
 Angela is also on the Board of Directors for the non-profit Thread who make quality early care and learning a reality for all of Alaska's children.